alexpan00/isoseq-prep/src/p_hacking/README.md

       tools (e.g., `isoseq refine`) receive the expected metadata.

 - `add_bx_tag.py`
+  - Found a real use case for this script.
+Samples in SRA Bioproject `PRJNA1282209`, like `SRR34195769`, are FL reads but lack `bx` tag.
+Therefore it is impossible to run `isoseq refine`.
+Samples were also missing `RG` in header, so now the script also tries to find `RG` in reads and it to the header at the end.
-  - I don't recommend anyone to use this script.
+  - ~~I don't recommend anyone to use this script.
 I just created it because I sow this issue on [GitHub](https://github.com/PacificBiosciences/pbbioconda/issues/150) and thought that you should be able to run the tool in your data.
-After that I realize why it was a bad idea.
+After that I realize why it was a bad idea.~~
   - Purpose: Add or replace a per-read `bx` array tag (`bx:B:i,<len1>,<len2>`) on every alignment.
 Defaults to barcode length values 40 and 39, with CLI flags to override them.